JXTechHub/android-mvvm-hilt-volley/README.md

 # android-mvvm-hilt-volley

-This repository contains boilerplate codes to get started your android project using hilt.
-It includes performing network request using volley and various techniques like using kotlin extensions.
+In this repository, you'll find boilerplate code to get started with your Android project using Hilt and MVVM.
+There is also an example of how to use volley to perform network requests.